standard-ian/Notes/ECE221_Notes/wk2_current_and_voltage.10.7.2025.md

 This is a theoretical, not fundamental law.

 #### Circuit Diagram
-Battery can be represented a circle with positive and negative "sides", or power supply with 3 lines for ground and 1 for Vcc.
+Battery can be represented a circle with positive and negative "sides", or power supply with 3 lines for ground and 1 for $V_{cc}$

 #### IA 2.2: Circuit Diagrams
 ```tikz